The world’s largest meeting place for Scandinavian furniture and lighting design

 During Stockholm Furniture & Light Fair, Stockholmsmässan’s 70,000 square meters are full to bursting point with the latest innovations within interior design and lighting for both homes and public spaces.
 New products, new materials, new knowledge, new trends, new business, new contacts and new environmental and technological solutions are displayed in a both informative and inspirational manner.
 The exhibitions are of the highest rate and the seminar program is extensive.
 The first days of the fair are restricted to professional visitors while the concluding Saturday also is open to the general public.

-Other highlights are the Greenhouse, where new talents are given the chance to show their prototypes and meet manufacturers from the furniture industry, and the Design Bar, where a Nordic designer or design team creates a waterhole for all visitors at the fair in a combined exhibition and bar.
+Other highlights are the Greenhouse section, where new talents are given the chance to show their prototypes and meet manufacturers from the furniture industry, and the Stockholm Design Talks, the Fair's forum for knowledge and discussions concerning design.
+The theme of the upcoming Stockholm Design Talks is "Tales of Creativity".

 About Stockholm Design Week